 Nuclear fallout poses health dangers, particularly in the form of cancer, to humans in the form of radiation.
 When radioactive chemicals break down they release a certain amount of radiation.
 When humans are exposed to this radiation there is a risk that it causes chemical changes in cells which can kill or makes cells abnormal.
 In damaging the DNA contained in cells, radiation can cause cancer and can also lead to birth defects in children due to the tampering with a person’s genetic makeup. (source)

 The last and scariest variable is this: how big is the bomb?
 On the map above, you can plug in different types of nuclear warheads for different results.
-If a Tsar bomb (the largest ever detonated in Russia) struck Washington, DC, it would demolish a substantially larger area and the death toll would reach 1,858,141 people, with injuries to nearly one and a half million more.
+If a Tsar bomb (the largest ever detonated in Russia) struck Washington, DC, it would demolish a substantially larger area.
+The death toll would reach 1,830,780 people, with injuries to nearly one and a half million more.

 As you can see, with a 50,000 KT bomb, the numbers are entirely different.

-- The Fireball: Everything in this 31-mile range would be disintegrated
+- The Fireball: Everything in this 3.7-mile radius would be disintegrated

-- Radiation: A wave of deadly radiation would affect everything within 44 miles.
+- Radiation: A wave of deadly radiation would affect everything within a 32-mile radius.
 This will cause lung injuries, severe burns, deafness, blindness, and internal bleeding.
 Anyone in this range who survives the immediate danger is likely to suffer from radiation poisoning in the upcoming weeks.

-- The Shockwave: A shockwave of incredible power would spread throughout a range of about 345 miles.
+- The Shockwave: A shockwave of incredible power would spread throughout a range of about a 27-mile radius.
 Also called the blast wave, this highly compressed air will travel at high velocities (up to 470 mph), destroying nearly every building in its path.

-Do you live near any of the potential targets?
+Do you live near any of the potential nuclear targets?